-Total cash and investment balances held by our foreign subsidiaries at July 31, 2015, 2014 and 2013 were \$1,150,000, \$1,481,000 and \$1,413,000, respectively.
-Cash and investment balances fluctuated due to normal business operations.
+Total cash and investment balances held by our foreign subsidiaries at July 31, 2016, 2015 and 2014 were \$887,000, \$1,150,000 and \$1,481,000, respectively.
 See further discussion in the "Foreign Operations" section above.

 On December 4, 2014, we signed a fourth amendment to our credit agreement with BMO Harris, to extend the term to December 4, 2019.
 The new agreement provides for a \$25,000,000 unsecured revolving credit agreement, including a maximum of \$5,000,000 for foreign letters of credit.
 The remaining terms are substantially unchanged from our previous agreement with BMO Harris, including the provision that we may select a variable rate based on either the BMO Harris prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
-At July 31, 2015, the variable rates would have been 3.25% for BMO Harris' prime-based rate or 1.29% for LIBOR-based rate.
+At July 31, 2016, the variable rates would have been 3.50% for BMO Harris' prime-based rate or 1.70% for LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
-As of July 31, 2015 and 2014, there were no outstanding borrowings under this credit facility and we were in compliance with its covenants.
+As of July 31, 2016 and 2015, there were no outstanding borrowings under this credit facility and we were in compliance with its covenants.